 In this masterclass students will be looking into this mobility of architects/artists as well as artistic networks and how they functioned.
 What sort of patronage did they receive?
 How did they compete with local artists, how did they receive their knowledge and keep it up to date?
 Did travelling artists contribute to cultural exchange?
 How did they receive their commissions?
 What can still be seen of their work?
 How to deal with this legacy in the context of cultural heritage?

-to get insight into the international character of the art and architecture of the Middle Ages and Early Modern period;
+to get an insight in the building practice and architecture of the Middle Ages and the Early Modern period;

 to learn to find, read and evaluate critically the relevant literature on the subject;

 to think up and work out a case-study;

 to present this case study in class with the use of powerpoint;

 to learn how to evaluate on be a referee of the presentations of other students on the course;

 Please consult the timetable on the MA Arts and Culture website.